Anupakehelgamuwa2004/RealtimeTicketingCLI/README.md

-# Ticketing System
+Ticket Selling System User Guide

-## Overview
+Overview
-This Ticketing System allows vendors to add tickets to a pool, and customers can purchase tickets from this pool.
-The system uses multi-threading to simulate multiple vendors adding tickets and customers purchasing tickets concurrently.
-The configuration is stored in a JSON file and can be loaded on subsequent runs to avoid re-entering the details.
+This is a multi-threaded ticket selling system that allows vendors to add tickets to a pool and customers to retrieve tickets concurrently.
+The system provides a configurable approach to managing ticket sales with concurrent processing.

-## Prerequisites
+Prerequisites

-Before running the system, ensure you have the following:
+Java Development Kit (JDK) 8 or higher
-- **Java JDK** (version 8 or higher) installed on your system.
+Gson library (for JSON configuration)

-- **Google Gson library** for handling JSON operations (you can add it as a dependency in your project).
+System Components

-## Setup
+The system consists of four main classes:

-1. **Clone or Download the Project:**
+Main: The entry point of the application
-   - Clone this repository or download the source files to your local system.
+Configuration: Manages system configuration settings

-2. **Compile the Java Files:**
+TicketPool: Handles ticket addition and retrieval
-   - If you're using the command line, navigate to the directory where the files are located and compile the Java files using:
+Vendor: Adds tickets to the pool
-     ```
+Customer: Retrieves tickets from the pool

-     javac *.java
+Configuration Options
-     ```
+When you start the application, you'll be prompted to configure the following parameters:

-3. **Run the Application:**
+Max Ticket Capacity: The maximum number of tickets that can be in the system Total Tickets: The total number of tickets to be managed Ticket Release Rate: Time (in milliseconds) between ticket additions by vendors Customer Retrieval Rate: Time (in milliseconds) between ticket retrievals by customers

-   - After compiling the files, run the `Main` class:
+Important Configuration Rules

-     ```
+Total Tickets cannot exceed Max Ticket Capacity
-     java lk.iit.Main
+All inputs must be positive integers
-     ```
+Configuration can be saved and loaded between sessions

-## Configuration File
+Running the Application
-The system uses a configuration file `configuration.json` to store and load the settings for the ticket pool.
-When the system is first run, it will prompt you to input the following configuration values:
+Starting the Application

-- **Max Ticket Capacity:** The maximum number of tickets that can be in the pool at any given time.
+Compile the Java files
-- **Total Tickets:** The total number of tickets that will be managed by the system.
-This cannot exceed the max ticket capacity.
+Run the Main class

-- **Ticket Release Rate (ms):** The rate (in milliseconds) at which tickets are added to the pool by vendors.
+Initial Configuration
-- **Customer Retrieval Rate (ms):** The rate (in milliseconds) at which customers attempt to purchase tickets.
+When first run, you'll see two scenarios:

-If a configuration file already exists, you will be asked if you want to load the previous configuration.
-If you choose not to, you will be prompted to enter new values.
+No Previous Configuration: You'll be prompted to enter all configuration parameters Existing Configuration: You can choose to load previous settings or create new ones

-## System Operations
+System Operation
-Once the configuration is loaded or set, the system will ask you to choose an option:
+After configuration, you have two options:

-1. **Start the ticket selling process.**
+Start Ticket Selling Process:

-2. **Stop the process and exit.**
+Two vendors will add tickets

-### Ticket Selling Process:
+Two customers will purchase tickets
-- The system will simulate two vendors adding tickets to the pool and two customers attempting to retrieve tickets concurrently.
+System runs concurrently

-- You can stop the process at any time by pressing `2` and the system will gracefully terminate all running threads.
+Stop Process: Exit the application

-## Key Features
+During Ticket Selling

-- **Multi-threaded Simulation:** The system uses Java's multi-threading capabilities to simulate the actions of multiple vendors and customers simultaneously.
+Press 2 at any time to stop the ticket selling process The system will log activities to the console and a log file

-- **Thread Safety:** The `TicketPool` class ensures thread safety when adding and retrieving tickets.
+Configuration File

-- **Configuration Persistence:** Configuration settings are saved in a `configuration.json` file and can be reloaded for future runs.
+A configuration.json file is created to save your settings You can modify this file manually or through the application

-## Stopping the Process
+Logging

-- While the system is running, you can press `2` at any time to stop the ticket selling process and exit the program.
+System uses Java's built-in logging
-- The program will log information about the stopping process and ensure all threads are properly terminated.
+Logs include timestamps, log levels, and descriptive messages Helpful for tracking system activities and debugging

-## Example Usage:
+Concurrency Model

-- When prompted, input valid configuration values for:
+Uses Java threads to simulate concurrent ticket selling Synchronized methods ensure thread-safe ticket pool operations Vendors can add tickets
-  - Max Ticket Capacity
+Customers can retrieve tickets
-  - Total Tickets
+System stops when all tickets are sold or manually interrupted

-  - Ticket Release Rate (milliseconds)
+Troubleshooting

-  - Customer Retrieval Rate (milliseconds)
+Ensure positive integer inputs

-- The system will then prompt you to either start the ticket selling process or stop it.
+Check console for any error messages
-- Press `1` to start, and you will see logs in the terminal as vendors add tickets and customers retrieve them.
+Verify Gson library is in your classpath

-- Press `2` to stop the process.
+Example Workflow

-## Logging
+Start application
-The system uses `java.util.logging` to log key events.
-Logs are displayed in the console and include information such as:
+Configure system (e.g., 100 max capacity, 80 total tickets)
-- Vendor actions (adding tickets).
+Choose to start ticket selling
-- Customer actions (purchasing tickets).
+Watch vendors add tickets
-- Errors or interruptions in the process.
+Observe customers purchasing tickets

-## Troubleshooting
+Stop process when desired

-- **Invalid Input:** If you enter an invalid input during configuration, the system will prompt you to enter a valid value.
+Limitations

-- **File Not Found:** If the configuration file is missing, the system will prompt you to provide the necessary input.
+Fixed to two vendors and two customers
-- **Thread Interruptions:** If the system is interrupted (e.g., by stopping the process), appropriate messages will be logged.
+No persistence of ticket sales across application restarts

-## License
+Dependencies

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+Requires Gson library for JSON configuration management